Smart Paste: Automatically Fixing Copy/Paste for Google Developers: User Experience and Interface Design

 \subsection{Inline Diff Suggestions}

-We chose to render suggestions as inline code diffs, italicizing the entire suggestion, with insertions shown in grey text and deletions marked by a strikethrough.
+We chose to render suggestions as inline code diffs, italicizing the entire suggestion, with insertions shown in gray and deletions marked by a strike-through.
 For highlighting, we applied a yellow tint to the entire modified line.
-This single ``alert'' color—unlike standard green (ok) or red (error)—draws user attention to all changes, even those outside their immediate review periphery, communicating that the suggestion requires careful inspection.
-While this approach had known limitations, such as an inability to render new-line additions (as decorations only apply to existing lines) and difficulty interpreting diffs with many changes, an internal user experience study confirmed it was still developers' preferred design, striking an effective compromise for an inline diff experience.
+This single ``alert'' color—unlike standard green (ok) or red (error)—draws user attention to all changes communicating that the suggestion requires careful inspection.
+While this approach had known limitations, such as an inability to render new-line additions (as decorations only work on existing lines) and difficulty interpreting large changes, an internal study confirmed it was still developers' preferred design, striking an effective compromise for an inline diff experience.

-Given our UX requirements, and based on user research, we prioritized a non-intrusive experience that kept developers in their flow above all else, even at the expense of getting fewer acceptances.
-Thus, we initially hid suggestions immediately if the user moved the cursor, typed, or scrolled the paste range out of view.
+Interactions mirror standard IDE behaviors to minimize cognitive load: \texttt{TAB} accepts the suggestion and \texttt{ESC} dismisses it.
+Crucially, the suggestions do not auto-dismiss based on time; if the user performs no action (e.g., reading the code), the suggestion remains visible to allow for a thorough review.

-However, this initial approach, while intending to be non-intrusive, was too aggressive and we found that users frequently saw a helpful suggestion but accidentally dismissed it before they could accept.
-We refined this behavior by ensuring suggestions remain visible for a minimum of 1.5 seconds--later increased to 2 seconds--after cursor movements or scrolling.
+Initially, to ensure a non-intrusive experience, we hid suggestions immediately if the user performed any non-typing events such as moving the cursor or scrolling out of view.
+However, users frequently reported accidental dismissals.
+We refined this behavior by delaying the dismissal from non-typing events so that a suggestion is shown for at least 2 seconds.
 This small change yielded a surprising 30.4\% increase in our acceptance rate, demonstrating that the original ephemeral design was preventing many users from acting on valid suggestions.

-Additionally, early testers reported that the model would occasionally suggest deleting the entire pasted snippet, which they found counterintuitive and frustrating.
-We implemented a simple post-processing rule to suppress any suggestion that results in a full deletion of the pasted code, while still permitting suggestions that include partial deletions.
+Finally, to address early tester frustration with suggestions that deleted entire pasted snippets, we implemented a post-processing rule to suppress full-deletion outputs while still permitting partial deletions.